MicrosoftDocs/OfficeDocs-Support/SharePoint/SharePointOnline/lists-and-libraries/url-invalid-upload-file-to-list.md

 1. Upload any files that you previously experienced the issue with.

+> [!NOTE]
+> Please also check that the Sharepoint Database Server is not running out of free space.

 ## More information

 This issue occurs when the Version column is configured as an Indexed Column.